-Waterloo-Pinckney Recreation Hiking Trail is a 18.6 mile lightly trafficked out and back trail located near Waterloo Twp, MI that features a lake and is rated as moderate.
+Waterloo-Pinckney Recreation Hiking Trail is a 18.5 mile lightly trafficked out and back trail located near Waterloo Twp, Michigan that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash